ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 ### Slave API changes

-The main changes involve removing the slave specific read/write functions and rolling them into the normal read/write functions, removing most of the slave configuration which can be handled at construction by the `init` function.
+The main changes involve removing the slave specific read/write functions and rolling them into the normal read/write functions, removing most of the slave configuration, which the `init` function can handle at construction.

-- **Remove** the `i2c_slave_mode` function, add an `is_slave` parameter to the `i2c_init` function.
+- **Remove** the `i2c_slave_mode` function, and add an `is_slave` parameter to the `i2c_init` function.

   The decision to initialize the peripheral in master or slave mode should be decided at construction time.
-This simplifies the API as it removes the need for two separate functions to initialize slave mode `i2c_slave_mode` and `i2c_slave_address`.
+This simplifies the API because it removes the need for two separate functions to initialize slave mode `i2c_slave_mode` and `i2c_slave_address`.

 - **Remove** the I2C slave specific transfer functions: `i2c_slave_read`, `i2c_slave_write`.

   These functions are superfluous and can be rolled into the existing `i2c_read` and `i2c_write` functions.
-The `transfer` function will execute the slave read/write based on the current configuration of the peripheral.
+The `transfer` function executes the slave read/write based on the current configuration of the peripheral.

 - **Change** `i2c_slave_receive` to `i2c_slave_status` and the return type from an integer to an enumeration.

-  The function returns which mode the peripheral is currently operating in as an integer, this is better expressed as an enumeration.
+  The function returns which mode the peripheral is currently operating in as an integer.
+This is better expressed as an enumeration.

 ### Async API changes

 - **Remove** the `DMAUsage` argument for asynchronous transfers.

-  Currently the `DMAUsage` argument of the `i2c_transfer_asynch` function is unimplemented, the argument is unused by all `I2C` implementations.
-There is no real demand for it so can be removed from the API.
+  Currently, the `DMAUsage` argument of the `i2c_transfer_asynch` function is unimplemented.
+The argument is unused by all `I2C` implementations.
+There is no real demand for it, so it can be removed from the API.

 - **Change** the `stop` parameter from the `i2c_transfer_async` from an `uint32_t` to a `bool`.

-  The stop parameter indicates whether or not the function should send a `STOP` command after the transfer has completed, there is no reason at all for this to be a `uint32_t`.
+  The stop parameter indicates whether the function should send a `STOP` command after the transfer has completed.
+There is no reason for this to be a `uint32_t`.

-- **Change** the return type of `i2c_transfer_asynch` to indicate whether or not a transfer has been scheduled or not.
+- **Change** the return type of `i2c_transfer_asynch` to indicate whether a transfer has been scheduled.

-  The function now returns a `bool` indicating if a transfer was scheduled or not, which can occur if the peripheral is already busy.
+  The function now returns a `bool` indicating whether a transfer was scheduled, which can occur if the peripheral is already busy.

 - **Remove** the `i2c_irq_handler_asynch` function from the API.

-  The event is now passed as an argument to the callback, this method is no longer required.
+  The event is now passed as an argument to the callback.
+This method is no longer required.

 - **Remove** the `event` parameter from the `i2c_transfer_async` function.